-The Headteacher has nominated a member of staff who will fulfil the role as the Educational Visits Co-ordinator (EVC) and the Governing Body has approved this appointment.
+The Headteacher has nominated a senior teacher who will fulfil the role as the Educational Visits Coordinator (EVC) and the Governing Body has approved this appointment.
 This person will have attended the LA EVC training course (and updates) and will be given sufficient time and resources to carry out the role.
 The Governing Body has delegated the consideration and approval of educational visits and other off-site activities to the Headteacher.
 The Head will keep the Governing Body aware of its Educational Visits events & programme via the normal Head to Governors reporting process.